hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 19\.
 The states of the qualities are the defined, the undefined, the indicated only, and the signless.

-The system of Yoga is built entirely on the philosophy of the Sânkhyas, as I told you before, and here again I shall remind you of the cosmology of the Sankhya philosophy.
+The system of Yoga is built entirely on the philosophy of the Sānkhyas, as I told you before, and here again I shall remind you of the cosmology of the Sankhya philosophy.
 According to the Sankhyas, nature is both the material and the efficient cause of the universe.
 In nature there are